fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 report" section ([6.1.1.1](#sec:gcoar-proto-what){reference-type="ref" reference="sec:gcoar-proto-what"}).

 ### How to acquire the image ?
-The following chart ([this flow chart](#gcvr-flowImg) summarizes the procedure for optimal image acquisition, in order to determine the CV of several PMTs on a confocal microscope.
+[The following chart](#gcvr-flowImg) summarizes the procedure for optimal image acquisition, in order to determine the CV of several PMTs on a confocal microscope.
 ![gcvr-flowImg](img/gcvr-flowImg.jpg)

 ## What does it do ?